-- Environmental Evaluation Application: City staff make an initial assessment on whether a project will clearly have no significant effect on the environment or require that the project to go through environmental review based on the information disclosed by the property owner or designated representative.
+- Environmental Evaluation are included in the Development/Use Permit Application.
+City staff make an initial assessment on whether a project will clearly have no significant effect on the environment or require that the project to go through environmental review based on the information disclosed by the property owner or designated representative.

 - Environmental Clearance: If a project is not exempt and has not already gone through environmental review, then this is the application to file.
 The application requests information that will be used in an Initial Study of a proposed project.
 An Initial Study is a preliminary evaluation of the potential environmental impacts of a proposed project.